Skip to main content

 Here’s a real workflow showing the scaffold approach:

-# Step 1: Run consolidate to get the reflection scaffold
+# Step 1: Run promote to get the reflection scaffold

 # Kernle outputs something like: